KXLY-TV: News operation

 KXLY broadcasts 33 hours of news a week, with a two-hour morning program, Good Morning Northwest, from 5 to 7 a.m., and its evening newscasts at 5, 6, 6:30 and 11 p.m.
-Unlike most ABC affiliates in the Pacific time zone, KXLY does not produce an 11 p.m. newscast on Saturdays, leaving the 5 and 6 p.m. newscasts as KXLY 4's only news offerings on that day.
+Unlike most ABC affiliates in the Pacific time zone, KXLY does not produce an 11 p.m. newscast on Saturdays, leaving the 5 and 6 p.m. newscasts as KXLY's only news offerings on that day.
 In 2024, KXLY added midday and 4 p.m newscasts from "KXLY+" on the main channel.

 On December 22, 2008, KXLY began producing high-resolution weather segments for sister stations KAPP in Yakima and KVEW in Kennewick.
 Both stations discontinued their 6 p.m. newscasts, the 11 p.m. newscasts were reduced to five minutes and weekend newscasts are now produced at KXLY.
 This includes all weather and sports reports for weekdays and weekends.
 In addition to these moves, 17 employees from KVEW and KAPP were laid off.

 On July 1, 2019, KXLY rebranded its news operation as 4 News Now, and introduced a new studio replacing the one that had been used for two decades.
-Both the branding and studio were based off designs introduced by sister station and Morgan Murphy flagship WISC-TV in Madison, Wisconsin, earlier in the year.
+Both the branding and studio were based on designs introduced by sister station and Morgan Murphy flagship WISC-TV in Madison, Wisconsin, earlier in the year.